younuspaperwala/ocr-repository/README.md

 * process: triggered by Pub/Sub message.
 Runs custom image pre-processing (*currently does nothing*)
 * detect: triggered by Pub/Sub message.
 Sends images to Vision API for OCR and stores detected text in bucket.

+Another file contains helper code, not particular to a function:
+* message.py

 The code is configured to reference several platform-specific and implementation-specific details:
 * Argument and data structure formats for Google Cloud services such as Pub/Sub, Storage, and Vision.
 * *Environment variables*.
 Other implementations should set these up on the serverless compute unit's settings.